Medical Officers of the Malta Garrison Lane John William

 Inanition and marasmus are said to occur almost entirely in artificially fed children, I suggest that this infection of the navel and not the artificial food may be the fundamental cause.
 After removing the growth spirit should be applied to the stump.

-12 Aug 1936 Retired on retired pay with reserve liability.
+12 Aug 1936 Placed on retired pay with reserve liability.

 11 Sept 1937 Ceased to belong to the Regular Army Reserve of Officers having attained the age limit of liability to recall.

 Entry No: 669.
 Drew R. 1968.
 Commissioned Officers in the Medical Services of the British Army 1690–1960.
 Vol. II.
 Roll of Officers in the Royal Army Medical Corps 1898–1960, London: Wellcome Historical Medical Library.